AFSC staff at an interfaith action calling on the Biden administration to help end the war in Sudan.

 The conflict is rooted in a complex web of competing forces vying for control in Sudan amid longstanding political unrest and ethnic tensions.
 Since the 2003 Darfur crisis, the country has continued to grapple with widespread violence, mass displacement, and urgent humanitarian needs exacerbated by environmental disasters like floods and droughts.

 The war in Sudan pits the Sudanese Armed Forces (SAF), led by General Abdel Fattah Al-Burhan, and the paramilitary Rapid Support Forces (RSF), led by General Mohammed Hamdan "Hemedti” Dagalo.
-In 2019, the SAF took control of Sudan in a coup that overthrew then-President Omar al-Bashir.
+In 2019, the SAF (which then included RSF) took control of Sudan in a coup that overthrew then-President Omar al-Bashir.
 The RSF grew out of the Janjaweed, a militia group that committed atrocities in Darfur during al-Bashir’s regime.

 However, the struggle for power is exacerbated by external actors that are exploiting the conflict for access to Sudan’s rich natural resources, including gold, oil, and farmland.
 These nations are providing arms and funding to prolong the war.
-Countries like the UAE (United Arab Emirates) support the RSF, while Iran and others back the SAF.
+Countries like the United Arab Emirates (UAE) support the RSF, while Iran and others back the SAF.

-The official death toll in Sudan has surpassed 15,000 lives lost, but that is likely vastly underreported.
-Each passing day brings more lives lost, injuries, and accounts of rape and sexual violence.
+Although the death toll has surpassed 60,000, some estimates suggest more than 150,000 people have been killed.
+Each passing day brings more lives lost, injuries, and accounts of rape and sexual violence used as weapons of war.

 On Dec.
 6, 2023, Secretary of State Antony Blinken made a damning determination, declaring the involvement of the RSF and allied militias in crimes against humanity and ethnic cleansing.
 This determination also implicated both the RSF and SAF in acts of war crimes.